riccardobattiato/moving-parts/src/content/blog/hire-the-right-people.md

 ## Table of contents

-## The most common advice
+## Introduction
-Yesterday I stumbled upon an [interesting discussion]((https://www.reddit.com/r/webdev/comments/1bh5rrl/how_do_you_manage_a_team_of_developers/)) on Reddit: someone was asking for advice about managing a team of developers.
+Yesterday I stumbled upon an [interesting discussion](https://www.reddit.com/r/webdev/comments/1bh5rrl/how_do_you_manage_a_team_of_developers/) on Reddit: someone was asking for advice about managing a team of developers.
 [Many](https://www.reddit.com/r/webdev/comments/1bh5rrl/comment/kvbuugp/) [answers](https://www.reddit.com/r/webdev/comments/1bh5rrl/comment/kvcf2sd/) suggested that the most important thing is that you hire the "right" people.
 However, I feel like this sentence, although shared by many, could have different meanings for each of us.

 When I say you should hire the right people, what I really mean is **you should hire someone you can _trust_**.
 There are a few key areas I prioritize most when trying to understand if I'd [trust someone](https://www.fearlessculture.design/blog-posts/control-less-trust-more) with my team's work:
 1. Their judgement;